Fraaankes/antaeus/README.md

 ### Implementation

+I added a couple of things to solve the problem:
-Introducing a queue would allow for the scaling out of processing.
+A queue to allow for the scaling out of processing of invoices and their payment.
-Allowing transient failures to be handled by a visibility timeout + retry count.
+It will allow transient failures to be handled, by having a visibility timeout + retry count and when exceeded will push the messages to a deadletter queue, for _something_ to handle them later.
-By adding a custom retry strategy, we can decide exception types to retry Does not solve scaling the api service beyond 1 server.
+By adding a custom retry strategy, the decision of which exception types to retry can be decided.

+It does not solve scaling the api service beyond 1 server, which would require some form of database locking mechanism.

+## Running

+Using docker-compose, the app can by run by running the following cmd:

+`> docker-compose up --build`

+in your favorite terminal

+followed by a request to `POST http://localhost:7000/rest/v1/billing/start` to kick off the process

+## Flow diagram
+Beautiful in paint